 The existing Live Bank Campus required 0.238 acres of wetland fill and was authorized by the use of Nationwide Permit 39 and 18 under the same Corps Action ID (SAW-2011-01812) on October 13, 2017 with an expiration date of March 18, 2022.
 This was determined to have avoided and minimized impacts to jurisdictional resources and still meet the purpose and need of the development.
-The applicant now proposes to discharge fill material into 1.57 acres of wetlands for the expansion of the Campus including the expansion of an existing stormwater feature, additional buildings and additional parking.
+The applicant now proposes to discharge fill material into 1.57 acres of wetlands and 0.06 acre of jurisdictional ditches for the expansion of the Campus including the expansion of an existing stormwater feature, additional buildings and additional parking.